RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 	When writing this program, you'll need to add a colon (`:`) to the end of the line `if answer == "variable":`, and indent the line below it (move it to the right), by pressing the Tab key (to the left of the 'Q' key on the keyboard).

-+ Once you've written the program above, try it out twice - once getting the question right, and once getting it wrong.
-Notice that you don't see a smiley face unless you get the answer right.
++ Once you've written the program above, try it out!
+What happens when you get the answer right?
+What happens when you get it wrong?

 	![screenshot](quiz-if.png)

-	This program only runs the indented code (the code that prints the smiley face) *if* the answer is correct.
-Notice that the text "Thank you for playing!" isn't indented, and so is printed every time, whether the answer is right or wrong.
+	The indented code (that prints the smiley faces) only runs *if* the answer is correct.
+But "Thank you for playing!" always appears, whether your answer is right or wrong.
+Why is that?

 	Python uses 2 equals signs `==` to check if 2 things are the same.
 This is because one equals sign `=` is used to store something in a variable (for example `answer = input()`).